What to Bring to the GRE Test

 TTP PRO TIP:

-Bring your appointment confirmation email from ETS just in case there is any confusion about your testing time, and if you received a test fee reduction or waiver, be sure to bring your Authorization Voucher.
+Bring your appointment confirmation email from ETS just in case there is any confusion about your testing appointment.
+If you have a fee reduction voucher, bring your Authorization Voucher with you.

 Directions to the Test Center

-With that in mind, it’s never a bad idea to do a dry run of your trip to the test center before the big day, if possible.
+It’s never a bad idea to do a dry run of your trip to the test center before the big day, if possible.
 There is something to be said for having familiarity with your surroundings during your commute, rather than seeing everything for the first time on test day.
-You may be surprised at how much calmer your nerves during your second trip.
+You may be surprised at how much calmer your nerves are during your second trip.

-Try to do your dry run at the same time of day and on the same day of the week you’ll be going to take your test, so you can get an accurate sense of how traffic might affect your travel time.
+Try to do your dry run at the same time of day and the same day of the week as your test, so you can get an accurate sense of how traffic might affect your travel time.
 You can even do a dry run of your commute on public transportation, if that is how you’ll be traveling to your exam.
 If your test center is far away or a dry run simply isn’t feasible, just be sure to review a map of your route before you get on the road.

 Plan to arrive at the test center about 30 minutes before the start of your GRE, so you’ll have plenty of time to check in.
 If you’re raring to go for your exam and you get to the test center much earlier than that, grab a seat at a nearby coffee shop where you can pregame with some flash cards or practice questions (we’ll talk more about that later).